jkereako/REFrostedViewController/README.md

 # WARNING

-This project is broken is XCode 7... and it's not worth fixing.
+This project is broken is XCode 7.
+However, [the original project does work in XCode 7](https://github.com/romaonthego/REFrostedViewController).

-Originally, the idea of a hamburger menu in iOS impressed me, but, after using REFrostedViewController in a project, I realized it's too hard to maintain.
-My Storyboard and my code is nearly impossible to follow.
-And now that the project is broken in the latest version of XCode, it is proof that this project is not sustainable.
+I decided not to fix it because using this project makes apps difficult to maintain.
+The storyboards are hard to follow.

-**tldr; don't use this project, use a simple table view for a menu.**
+**Don't use this project, use the original instead.**

 # REFrostedViewController